Hylotelephium sieboldii 'Mediovariegatum'

-Hylotelephium sieboldii 'Mediovariegatum', formerly known as Sedum sieboldii 'Mediovariegatum', is a low-growing succulent up to 4 inches (10 cm) tall and up to 8 inches (20 cm) wide.
+Hylotelephium sieboldii 'Mediovariegatum', formerly known as Sedum sieboldii 'Mediovariegatum', is an attractive succulent that grows up to 4 inches (10 cm) tall and up to 8 inches (20 cm) wide.
 It forms a rounded mound, sending out horizontal branches from the central crown.
-The variegated green and cream leaves are round, up to 0.8 inch (2 cm) in diameter and borne in whorls of 3 around the stem.
-The flowers are bright pink, star-shaped and borne in small clusters at the ends of the stem.
+The variegated green and creamy leaves are round, up to 0.8 inches (2 cm) in diameter, and borne in whorls of 3 around the stem.
+Flowers are bright pink, star-shaped, and held in small clusters at the stem's ends.

 USDA hardiness zones 2a to 10b: from −50 °F (−45.6 °C) to 40 °F (+4.4 °C).

 These popular garden plants are easy to grow.
 Hylotelephiums are ideal for that part of your garden that gets too much sun or too little water to grow anything else.
 They also grow well in containers.

 Hylotelephiums prefer full sun.
 They tolerate light to partial shade in hot summer climates but will produce weak, floppy growth when grown in too much shade or overly rich soils.

 These succulents do not need rich soil, but they do need excellent drainage.
 Choose a commercial potting mix for succulents, or make one yourself.

 Hylotelephiums are drought-tolerant once established.
 The best way to water a Hylotelephium is to use the "soak and dry" method.
 Get the soil completely wet and then wait until it is dry before watering again.